amandaghassaei/msh-parser/README.md

 msh-parser also contains helper functions for analyzing the mesh data:

 - `MSHParser.calculateEdges(mesh)` returns a Uint32Array containing all pairs of edges in the mesh.
 Node indices are in the form: [e01, e02, e11, e12, ...].
 This function is only implemented for tet-meshes at the moment.
+- `MSHParser.calculateElementVolumes(mesh)` returns a Float32Array containing the volume of all elements in the mesh.
+This function is only implemented for tet-meshes at the moment.

 ## Limitations